Declaration of beneficial owners of the business

 The business designated responsible is liable to a fine of up to €37,500 and the following penalties:

-• Posting of the decision or distribution of the decision in the written press
+- Posting of the decision delivered or distribution of it in the written press.